Scaffolding Accidents Result in Approximately 4,500 Injuries Every Year

 - Connectors: Personal fall arrest system connectors include D-rings and snaphooks.
 They must be made from drop-forged, pressed or formed steel, or equivalent materials and have a corrosion-resistant finish.
 They should also have smooth surfaces in order to prevent damage to connecting parts of the system.
 OSHA sets forth minimum strength requirements for D-rings and snaphooks.

-NYC Accident Lawyers for Scaffolding Lawsuits
+NYC Lawyers for Construction Accident Lawsuits

 New York Labor Law section 240, also known as the "scaffold law," protects workers that have been injured on or around a scaffold.
 The law favors the injured worker in the case of scaffolding accidents, placing much of the liability for properly erecting, maintaining, and using scaffolding on those in charge of the construction site.
-Our New York construction accident lawyers know the laws of the state, and we use them to fight for our clients' right to compensation.
+Our lawyers know the laws of the state, and we use them to fight for our clients' right to compensation.

 Contact us today: 212.736.5300